Knoll Designer Bios

-Florence Knoll and Eero Saarinen.
-Image from the Knoll Archive.
+Portraits of Florence Knoll through the years.
+Images from the Knoll Archive.

 In 1941 Florence moved to New York where she met Hans Knoll who was establishing his furniture company.
 With Florence’s design skills and Hans’ business acumen and salesmanship, the pair, who married in 1946, grew the nascent company into an international arbiter of style and design.
 Florence also seeded contributions with her friends Eero Saarinen, Harry Bertoia, and Mies van der Rohe.

-Florence Knoll paste-up.
+Florence Knoll paste-up for Cowles Publication.
 Image from the Knoll Archive.

 In creating the revolutionary Knoll Planning Unit, Florence Knoll defined the standard for the modern corporate interiors of post-war America.
 Drawing on her background in architecture, she introduced modern notions of efficiency, space planning, and comprehensive design to office planning.
 Florence ardently maintained that she did not merely decorate space.
 She created it.
 The Planning Unit rigorously researched and surveyed each client — assessing their needs, defining patterns of use and understanding company hierarchies — before presenting a comprehensive design, informed by the principles of modernism and beautifully executed in signature Knoll style.
 Florence and the Planning Unit were responsible for the interiors of some of America’s largest corporations, including IBM, GM and CBS.

-Florence Knoll-designed CBS interior.
+Cowles Publication interior, designed by Florence Knoll.
 Image from the Knoll Archive.